 This means that shall be initially performed and then updated or repeated throughout the whole development of the project, as a consequence for instance of choices relating to the technical and organizational measures to be put in place.
 And the WP29 has been clear in emphasizing that the need to perform the PIA once the data processing operations have started is not a valid reason to postpone it.

 Who shall do it?

-The entity responsible to run the PIA is the data controller, but when the processing will be done in full or in part by a data processor, the latter shall assist the controller in the PIA and such assistance shall be contractually regulated in the data processing agreement.
+The entity responsible for running the PIA is the data controller, but when the processing is done in full or in part by a data processor, the latter shall assist the controller in the PIA, and such assistance shall be contractually regulated in the data processing agreement.

 How shall it be done?